Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 • Set frequency caps and suppression rules across channels.
 Three automated messages in a week will push a user away faster than silence will.

 • Recalibrate your trigger map quarterly.
-Lifecycle behaviors shift as your product, customer base, and market conditions evolve.
+Lifecycle behaviours shift as your product, customer base, and market conditions evolve.

 Your users are telling you where they are.
 Are you listening?

 Every login, every skipped setup step, every feature explored is a signal — and each signal means something different depending on where that customer sits in their lifecycle.
-NVECTA helps you map those behavioral signals to the right stage, trigger the right response, and move every customer forward automatically.
+NVECTA helps you map those behavioural signals to the right stage, trigger the right response, and automatically move every customer forward.

 Stop sending the same message to every user.
 Start sending the right one.